 GoToMeeting is ideal for large group and formal meetings, particularly those that involve our CEO; the screen-sharing ability is particularly useful.

-We are also testing Slack which is so far proving an excellent collaboration tool, especially between small project teams.
-We use it daily for chat and sharing files, but we’re still discovering the seemingly bottomless pit of helpfulness that is Slack Bot (these Slack hacks are coming in handy).
+We are testing Slack which is so far proving an excellent collaboration tool, especially between small project teams.
+We use it for chat and sharing files, but we’re still discovering the seemingly bottomless pit of helpfulness that is Slack Bot (these Slack hacks are coming in handy).

 Most recently, we’ve been braining up on Slack tips from the team at Troops, who came up with this excellent guide on how to leverage Slack for sales teams.
 On the social media side, we’re currently trying out Social Media Tracker to help us fine-tune our social marketing strategy.

 And Asana helps keep projects humming along nicely.
 We’ve been using this tool for years, mainly to assign tasks to each other and set deadlines.
 Asana sends timely reminders about upcoming deadlines and new tasks too, which means less person-to-person chasing.